Analyzing Learned Molecular Representations for Property Prediction: Results and Discussion

 \subsubsection{Comparison to \citeauthor{mayr2018chembl}\cite{mayr2018chembl}}

 In addition, we compare D-MPNN to the baseline from \citeauthor{mayr2018chembl}\cite{mayr2018chembl} in Figure \ref{fig:comparison_to_mayr}.
 We reproduced the features from their best model on each dataset using their scripts or equivalent packages\cite{lsc_experiments}.
 We then ran their code and hyperparameter optimization directly on the classification datasets, and we modified their code to run on regression datasets with the authors' guidance\cite{lsc_experiments}.
-On most classification datasets, we match or outperform the baseline in \citeauthor{mayr2018chembl}\cite{mayr2018chembl}, using either no human-engineered features (D-MPNN) or a very small number of human features (D-MPNN Features).
+On most classification datasets, we obtain similar performance to \citeauthor{mayr2018chembl}\cite{mayr2018chembl}.
 On regression datasets, the baseline from \citeauthor{mayr2018chembl}\cite{mayr2018chembl} performs poorly in comparison, despite extensive tuning.
 We hypothesize that this poor performance on regression in comparison to classification is the result of a large number of binary input features to the output feed-forward network; this hypothesis is supported by the similarly poor performance of our Morgan fingerprint FFN baseline.
-In addition, their method does not employ early stopping based on validation set performance and therefore may overfit to the training data in some cases.
+In addition, their method does not employ early stopping based on validation set performance and therefore may overfit to the training data in some cases; this may be the source of some numerical instability.

+Overall, our D-MPNN is significantly better than the \citeauthor{mayr2018chembl}\cite{mayr2018chembl} model on 8 datasets, is not significantly different on 10 datasets, and is significantly worse on 1 dataset.
+This indicates that D-MPNN generally outperforms the \citeauthor{mayr2018chembl}\cite{mayr2018chembl} model, especially on regression datasets.

 \FloatBarrier